gastonmiguel/jobberwocky/README.md

 # Jobberwocky - Job Posting Service

-This project implements a job posting service where companies can share open job positions and users can search for jobs.
+This project implements a job posting service where companies can share open job positions, and users can search for jobs.
 The application also integrates with external job sources to fetch additional job opportunities.

 ## Features

 - Create and list job postings.
-- Search for jobs by title, company, salary range, and more.
+- Search for jobs by title, company, salary range, country, and more.
 - Fetch external job opportunities from a separate service.
-- Subscribe to job alerts to receive notifications for new job postings.
+- Subscribe to job alerts and receive notifications for new job postings.

 ## Requirements

-- PHP >= 8.0
+- PHP >= 8.2
 - Composer
 - MySQL (or any other supported database)
-- Laravel 10
+- Laravel 11
 - Node.js & NPM (optional for front-end assets, if needed)

 ## Installation